WEDDING PLANNING

 Pockets on a Tuxedo Shirt

-Bad news: If your tuxedo shirt has a breast pocket, it’s not a tuxedo shirt.
-And yes, people will instinctively know something is off.
+Bad news: If your tuxedo shirt has a breast pocket, it’s not a tuxedo shirt, and people will know something is off if you wear one.

 Go back to Table of Contents